-Developers recognised the threat that this situation posed to the Bitcoin network's continued usability and proposed varying solutions to address the situation.
-Unfortunately, many of these proposed solutions failed to achieve the consensus needed for them to be approved and implemented.
+One reason for the decline was that developers recognised the threat that this situation posed to the Bitcoin network's continued usability.
+Accordingly, they proposed varying solutions to address the situation.
+Although ultimately successful, many proposed solutions failed to achieve the consensus among Bitcoin users needed for approval and implementation.

 Bitcoin was originally created to have 1MB blocks, and at the time of this writing, that specification had not changed.
 Increasing this block size is one solution that developers have proposed, but these efforts have not been successful.

 While the Bitcoin protocol was hard wired to process seven transactions per second, developers were able to bolster the network's transaction capacity by implementing an upgrade called Segregated Witness (SegWit).
 This update allowed the blocks in Bitcoin's blockchain to hold a higher number of transactions without increasing the actual block size.

 In addition, implementing SegWit has cleared the way for developers to roll out the Lightning Network, which has been designed to allow Bitcoin transactions to take place off-chain.
 Basically, the lightning network helps set up transactions between two parties that don't need to be confirmed by the entire network.
 With the Lightning Network, participants in New York and Tokyo could transfer a fixed supply of BTC without need of confirmation.
 The result would be a faster, more streamlined transaction.